-.IE is designated as an Operator of Essential Services (OES) under the EC NIS Directive.
-The .IE Technical Services team provides a range of services which underpin the .ie namespace, which is a critical part of Ireland's national internet infrastructure.

-These services are important for every business, individual, community or government service which uses the .ie internet address, and includes:
+The .IE Technical Services team provides a range of services which underpin the .ie namespace, which is a critical part of Ireland's national Internet infrastructure.
+These services are important for every business, individual, community or government agency which uses the .ie Internet address, and include:

-- Operating an essential service the national domain name system (DNS) for Ireland. - Managing and maintaining the database of .ie domain names. - Providing the WHOIS directory and online lookup service. - Running the zone file update process, 12 times every day. - Implementing and promoting internet security and standards. - Providing the DNSSEC infrastructure, for increased protection of domains. - Providing a domain locking service, to protect valuable .ie brands. - Adopting policies that proactively deal with technical abuse which uses the DNS. - Working with partners who share our passion for cybersecurity.
+- Operating the national domain name system (DNS) for Ireland. - Managing and maintaining the database of .ie domain names. - Providing the WHOIS directory and online lookup service. - Running the zone file update process, 12 times every day. - Implementing and promoting Internet security and standards. - Providing the DNSSEC infrastructure, for increased protection of domains. - Providing a domain locking service, to protect valuable ie brands. - Adopting policies that proactively deal with technical abuse which uses the DNS. - Working with partners who share our passion for cybersecurity.

-High availability mission-critical systems and services
+High availability mission-critical systems